FRANCIS-KHUSH/Craigslist-Vehicles-Time-Series-Model/README.md

 # Craigslist's Used Vehicles Solution

-Question 1).
-Time-Series Model.
+# Time-Series Model.
-My Approach:
+# My Approach:

 First, I handled the missing values in the dataset.
 I resolved this by filling in the missing values with the median and mode of numerical and categorical data on the respective columns.